 My first idea was to add audio rollovers to have the characters say their names or give a quick introduction.
 I decided against the audio rollovers since I wasn’t doing anything similar in the rest of the project.

-Ultimately, I went with a more visual direction by giving the characters and exaggerated pose when moused over.
+Ultimately, I went with a more visual direction by giving the characters an exaggerated pose when moused over.

 Developing the Video Player in Articulate Storyline

 As usual, the video player development was much smoother and quicker than the design phase.
-I estimate spending about six hours for the new design and about an hour for development.
+I estimate spending about six hours on the new design and about an hour for Storyline development.
 This includes minor edits and republishing.
 Storyline’s easy that way!

 Since the interaction follows a tabs-style design, setting up the triggers and slide layers was a piece of cake.
 Each character has one trigger that shows a new layer.